lifeisstillgood/softwaremind/docs/chapters/booklayout.rst

 Main Thenes
 -----------

+Engineering problems

+Governance Problems
+  Chief Engineer / RSM / Profession
+  See VW
+  Where are the lines drawn?
+Uber has not been prosecuted for regulaory floating But VW has.
+So there is always a boundary set - look at Elser / Groening.

+Security Problems
+  Snowden
+  Intel ME

+Privacy Problems

 What can we learn from 20 years of web and internet to help frame the engineering problems of the next 20 - that is what can politics Keane?

 The issues seem to be standards and openness versus

 Summary

+- we shall live online, at least partially.
+So we shall need to take governments with us.
 - good engineering makes us all better and safer
 - this stems from a desire to do it right
 - and a conducive political environment  (or at least a clear and consistent one)